nescient-18/mit-6.0001-intro-cs/AI_DISCLOSURE.md

 Some (but not all) Markdown templates were inspired by but not created by GPT.
 The idea of using GitHub as a comprehensive portfolio (for more than just programming) is my own.

-I've linked all interactions for this course with fully self-generated feedback in the respective files.
+I've linked all interactions for this course with fully self-generated reflection in the respective files.
+However, within these reflections, starting with problem set 2, I allowed GPT to have a section where it could offer brief observations based on our conversation and my own reflections.
+It is naive of me to think I could improve and learn solely from my present state and no external critique.
+My intent is to use GPT as a way to elevate where I am, not to replace myself.

 ## Chat Links